Electrical Fires & Home Insurance: What You Need to Know

 The price tag for property damage caused by home electrical fires comes to a hefty $1.5 billion a year.
 Overall, electrical fires account for 13% of reported home fires in the U.S.

 While damage from an electrical fire can add up quickly, most homeowner’s insurance policies provide substantial coverage for the losses.
 Compared with insurance for other threats such as floods and hurricanes, “fire is still the one you have the broadest protection for,” says Amy Bach, executive director of United Policyholders, a nonprofit organization that educates consumers about insurance.
+You’ll also want to find out what is covered by your home insurance in a fire.

 House fires from electrical appliances are a top cause for starting a home fire.
 Most homeowner insurance providers will cover electrical fires, but the amount you will be reimbursed and the reasoning for the fire will vary your outcome for amount of reimbursement.